-Our quest for new knowledge takes us around the world and excites others to collaborate with us in Nebraska.
+Our quest for new knowledge takes us around the world and excites others to collaborate with Nebraska.

 Cultural exchange between the U.S. and other countries